mikegsCoder/Interior-Design/README.md

   - Browse Accounts page and manage the accounts: confirm email, change role or block the account;
   - Browse Orders and ship them.
 Incase of successful order shipment application email sender sends email to the user with his order status.
 Delete shipped orders;
   - Browse Contacts and answer them.
 In this case application email sender sends email to the user with the answer.
 Delete answered contacts;
-  - Browse Products and edit or delete product.
-The last operation is possible only if the product is not included in shopping cart.
-Add new product.
+  - Browse Products and add new product, edit or delete existing product.
+The last operation is possible only if the product is not included in shopping cart;
-  - Browse Our Team and edit team members - change image Url, position and social media links.
+  - Browse Our Team and edit information about the team members - change image Url, position and social media links;
   - Browse Gallery and activate or deactivate gallery images.
-This changes the appearance of the Gallery image page.
+This changes the appearance of the Gallery image page;
   - Browse Testimonials and activate or deactivate them.
-This changes the appearance of the Testimonials section in About Us page.
+This changes the appearance of the Testimonials section in About Us page;
   - Browse company chat and write messages into it.
-Delete all messages;
+Delete chat history.
 - Some more features:
   - Implemented Error handling;
-  - Implemented Inmemory cacshe;
+  - Implemented Inmemory cache;
   - Implemented External authentication providers: Google plus and Facebook;
-  - Implemented Chat with SignalR;
+  - Implemented Company chat with SignalR;
   - Implemented Email sender with Sendgrid;
   - Implemented Geolocation with Google Maps;
   - Implemented Data validation;
-  - Implemented Repository pattern
+  - Implemented Repository pattern;
-  - Implemented ASP.NET Areas
+  - Implemented ASP.NET areas for Administrator and Employee roles;
-  - Implemented View Components
+  - Implemented View Components;
-  - Implemented Partial views
+  - Implemented Partial views;
   - Implemented 404 (Not Found) page;
   - Implemented Error page for each area;
   - Implemented Loading spinner;